 Email email@example.com to request your personalized checklist for your chosen major.
 Seattle University is unable to evaluate transcripts prior to admission, therefore, official credit evaluations are provided upon admission to Seattle University.

-Seattle University has partnered with Transferology (requires a free account) to allow students to view equivalent coursework from their institution.
+Seattle University has a Transfer Equivalency Guide that allows students to view equivalent coursework from their institution.
 An official evaluation of transfer coursework is provided by Seattle University upon admission.
-Some courses not listed on Transferology may still be transferable to SU.
+Some courses not listed in the Transfer Equivalency Guide may still be transferable to SU.

-For the courses not found in Transferology website, find course descriptions with SU's Course Catalog for equivalent courses.
+For the courses not found in the Transfer Equivalency Guide website, find course descriptions with SU's Course Catalog for equivalent courses.

 Financial assistance is available to finance your college costs.